A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-~\\ The core idea of the time-tolerant F-score is to introduce a temporal tolerance radius \( d \), such that a prediction is considered correct as long as it occurs within \( d \) time steps of a true anomaly~\cite{scharwachter_StatisticalEvaluationAnomaly_2020_Time_tolerant}.
-This mechanism mitigates harsh penalties for slightly advanced or delayed detections, providing a more realistic reflection of system performance in practice.
-It is especially effective for short anomaly segments, where single-point misalignment could otherwise cause disproportionate score drops.
+~\ \paragraph{Time tolerant F-score ($TTF_\beta^\tau$)} ~\\ The core idea of the time-tolerant F-score is to introduce a temporal tolerance radius \( d \), such that a prediction is considered correct as long as it occurs within \( d \) time steps of a true anomaly~\cite{scharwachter_StatisticalEvaluationAnomaly_2020_Time_tolerant}.

 \textbf{Computation.} For each predicted anomaly point \( \widehat{y_t} = 1 \), if there exists a true anomaly point \( a \) satisfying \( |t - a| \le d \), it is counted as a true positive.
 The time-tolerant precision and recall are defined as: